-The Post-Finasteride Syndrome Foundation is dedicated to raising funds for scientific and clinical research into post-finasteride syndrome, a condition with no known cure and few, if any, effective treatments.
+The Post-Finasteride Syndrome Foundation, which is listed in the National Institutes of Health’s Genetic and Rare Diseases Information Center, is dedicated to raising funds for scientific and clinical research into post-finasteride syndrome, a condition with no known cure and few, if any, effective treatments.
 The organization also focuses on generating global awareness of PFS and providing resources for victims and their families.

-Dr. John Santmann brings three decades of medical and technology experience to the Post-Finasteride Syndrome Foundation.
-An Emergency Department physician by training, he spent two years in residency at Norfolk General Hospital in Norfolk, Va., after completing his internship at Alameda County Medical Center in Oakland, Calif.
-From 1988 to 1999, he practiced at both community- and academic-based medical centers in Missouri and New Jersey, including the Robert Wood Johnson Medical Center in New Brunswick, N.J.
-In recent years, Dr. Santmann has worked exclusively in the field of healthcare information technology.
-He earned his M.D. from Washington University School of Medicine in St. Louis and his B.A., in biophysics, from the Johns Hopkins University.
+Dr. John Santmann brings four decades of medical and technology experience to the Post-Finasteride Syndrome Foundation.
+An emergency department physician by training, he spent two years in residency at Norfolk General Hospital in Norfolk, Va., after completing his internship at Alameda County Medical Center in Oakland, Calif.
+From 1988 to 1999, he practiced at both community- and academic-based medical centers in Missouri and New Jersey, including the Robert Wood Johnson Medical Center in New Brunswick, NJ.
+In recent years, Dr. Santmann has worked exclusively in the field of health care information technology.
+He earned his MD from Washington University School of Medicine in St. Louis and his BA, in biophysics, from the Johns Hopkins University.
 Dr. Santmann, who was elected CEO of the PFS Foundation in July 2012, resides in New Jersey.